great-expectations/great_expectations/docs/reference/expectations/result_format.md

   :::

 ## Configure Result Format
-Result Format can be applied to either a single Expectation or a complete Checkpoint.
+Result Format can be applied to either a single Expectation or an entire Checkpoint.
 ### Expectation Level Config
 To apply `result_format` to an Expectation, pass it into the Expectation's configuration:
 ```python